Textualize/textual/docs/guide/reactivity.md

 ### Layout

 The smart refresh feature will update the content area of a widget, but will not change its size.
-If modifying an attribute should change the size of the widget, you should set `layout=True` on the reactive attribute.
+If modifying an attribute should change the size of the widget, you can set `layout=True` on the reactive attribute.
 This ensures that your CSS layout will update accordingly.

 The following example modifies "refresh01.py" so that the greeting has an automatic width.